L78k3/grimmora-pages/content/System/CONTRIBUTING.md

-# ⚔️ Grimmora Vault: Friend's Setup Guide
+# ⚔️ Grimmora Vault: Setup Guide

 Follow these steps to get access to the shared D&D vault and ensure your notes sync correctly without errors.